-So this, I think in many ways, and I've heard statements in the past about how Inuit often are not able to gain that experience because we haven't been in that room, and just simply being in that room as those decisions are made allows for the realizations that and the understanding of how these processes work, how this decision-making is made. (interpretation) Thank you, Mr. Chairman.
+I think, in many ways, and I have heard statements in the past about how Inuit often are not able to gain that experience because we haven't been in that room, and just simply being in that room as those decisions are made allows for the realizations that and the understanding of how these processes work, how this decision-making is made. (interpretation) Thank you, Mr. Chairman.